 - Carpal tunnel: tingling in the hands

-How does osteopathic care help pregnant women and babies?
+How may osteopathic care help pregnant women and babies?

 Osteopathic treatment in pregnancy aims to reduce pain, improve postural balance and improve fluid dynamics including blood flow, venous (veins), and lymphatic drainage throughout the body.

-Osteopathic care at Growing Bonis aims to make the most of increased flexibility of a pregnant woman’s body.
-Treatment is and applied to gently and deeply release areas of chronic restriction and injury.
-This helps to balance the female body in pregnancy and positively affect function and thereafter.
+Osteopathic care at Growing Bones aims to make the most of increased flexibility of a pregnant woman’s body.
+Massage, stretching, joint articulation is applied to release areas of restriction, while taping and corrective exercise helps to off-load and support areas of hyper-mobility (too much movement).
+Overall, osteopathy aims to help maintain body balance and decrease physical stress during pregnancy, and support a healthy, happy recovery post birth.

 What to expect from your osteopathic treatment session at Growing Bones:

-NOTE: Although osteopathic is recognised as a safe and effective therapy for pregnant women, it is advised to check with your general practitioner or obstetrician if you are in a ‘high-risk’ category before seeking osteopathic care.
+NOTE: Although osteopathic care is generally considered safe for pregnant women, it is advised to check with your general practitioner or obstetrician if you are in a ‘high-risk’ category before seeking osteopathic care.

-“Our results indicate that OMT [Osteopathic Manipulative Treatment] lessens or halts the deterioration in back-specific functioning that often characterizes the third trimester of pregnancy and thereby provides an important clinical benefit when used as complementary therapy” - Osteopathic Manipulative Treatment of Back Pain and Related Symptoms during Pregnancy: A Randomized Controlled Trial
+“Our results indicate that OMT [Osteopathic Manipulative Treatment] lessens or halts the deterioration in back-specific functioning that often characterizes the third trimester of pregnancy and thereby provides an important clinical benefit when used as complementary therapy” (Licciardone et. al., 2010).

 “Treatment of somatic dysfunction in pregnant women can enhance homeostasis and improve comfort and quality of life as the maternal body adapts to the physiologic and structural changes of pregnancy.
-Through the application of OMT, osteopathic physicians can dramatically improve the lives of women during pregnancy.” - The Journal of the American Osteopathic Association, June 2012, Vol. 112, 343-346.
+Through the application of OMT, osteopathic physicians can dramatically improve the lives of women during pregnancy.”
+(Lavelle, 2012).

 Osteopathic care may also help the body to recover postnatally.